London Transit: Ownership

 Privately owned from 1875 to 1920, the Ontario Railway and Municipal Board took over control of LSR in 1920.

 Demise

-The Springbank Park streetcar route ended in 1936, as well as the remaining streetcar routes by 1940.
+The Springbank Park streetcar route ended in 1936, and all remaining streetcar routes ended by 1940.
 In later years, the city would assume operation of some routes.
 In 1951, the city assumed control over all routes and formed the London Transportation Commission to operate them.
 Until 1940, streetcars provided the bulk of the service.
 The streetcar system was fully converted to buses in late November 1940 (originally planned for the end of 1940, but hastened by a blizzard that damaged trolley wires).